Spike0924/LSLo/README.md

 # Language-specific LoRA

 Codes and scripts of our paper [Exploring Intrinsic Language-specific Subspaces in Fine-tuning Multilingual Neural Machine Translation](https://openreview.net/forum?id=xXN16BtjnL#discussion).
+We made modifications based on the Transformer architecture of Fairseq.

 ## Install fairseq & apex